kantu18/Git_practice_snehasish/README.md

-This is a practice setup for learning git.
+This is a practice setup for learning git and git commands with hands on pratice.